Jane Austen in popular culture: Gender and feminism

+British identity and politics

 Another issue around the Austen films is their relation to the question of English and British national identity.
 In Britain, the Austen films are seen as a part of the "heritage industry"-an overlapping collection of government ministries, pressure groups and charities that seeks to preserve the "national heritage" by protecting landscapes and old buildings.
 Irvine observed that the buildings selected for preservation tended to be estates, castles and manor houses associated with the elite, which sends the message that the story of Britain is the story of its elites.
 The Austen films which are focused on the visual splendor of Regency England are seen as "heritage films" that are an extension of the "heritage industry".
-Prior to 1995, television adaptations of Austen tended to be done on the cheap, but the 1995 version of Pride and Prejudice was an expensive production that was filmed on location in the English countryside with Lyme Park playing Pemberly that was a great ratings success, settling the benchmark for subsequent productions.
-Afterwards, it became de rigueur for Austen films to be visually sumptuous, no-expenses spared productions while the National Trust billed Lyme Park as the centrepiece of the "Pemberley Trail" for Janeites to go on a pilgrimage.
+Prior to 1995, television adaptations of Austen's works tended to be produced cheaply, but the 1995 version of Pride and Prejudice was an expensive production that was filmed on location in the English countryside with Lyme Park playing Pemberly that was a great ratings success, settling the benchmark for subsequent productions.
+Afterwards, it became more common for Austen films to be visually sumptuous, expensive productions while the National Trust billed Lyme Park as the centrepiece of the "Pemberley Trail" for Janeites to go on a pilgrimage.
 Because the Austen adaptations are seen as celebrating a certain ideal of an "eternal England", there is a tendency to see both the film and television productions as implicitly conservative productions glorifying the ordered society of Regency England.